zxdawn/BEHR-PSM-Gridding/README.md

 ## A note on h5py

-Matlab bundles its own version of HDF5 (1.8.12 as of Matlab 2017b) and Strange Things can happen if h5py is using a different HDF5 library.
+Matlab bundles its own version of HDF5 (1.8.12 as of Matlab 2017b) and strange things can happen if h5py is using a different HDF5 library.
 Unfortunately 1.8.12 is one of the HDF5 versions that isn't available in the default conda channel.
 So, we need to setup h5py based on hdf=1.8.12.

-Download [the HDF5 source (1.8.12)](https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8/hdf5-1.8.12/bin/linux-x86_64/) and configure it;
+Download [the HDF5 source (1.8.12)](https://portal.hdfgroup.org/display/support/Downloads) and set libraries:

 ```
-./configure --prefix=/path/to/hdf5
+1. If using the shared libraries, you must add the HDF5 library path
-make
+to the LD_LIBRARY_PATH variable.
-make install
+2. Run ./h5redeploy to change site specific paths in the scripts.
 ```

 Build h5py against this version of HDF5.